thombles/slae/README.md

 Run the build script with the IP address and port of the remote listener.
 An error will be returned if either will introduce null bytes into the shellcode.

     ./build.py 127.1.1.1 4444

+## Assignment 3: Egghunter

+Run the build script with the raw text of an egg script.
+It will output both the hunter shellcode and the egg shellcode with the appropriate header appended.

+    ./build.py ../a1-bind/bind.raw